GiovanySantos/mdn-challenge/README.md

 - Option to upload documents.

 The data must be stored in a redux and once all elements have been captured, encrypt them and sent them via https post to an external web service (there is no need to implement the endpoint).

+This project contains examples of:

+- NextJS
+- Typescript
+- Material UI
+- Redux
+- Axios
+- ESLint and Prettier